Weak approximations for Wiener functionals: Weak decomposition of Wiener functionals

+In the sequel, we introduce a covariation notion which plays a key role in the numerical scheme of the stochastic derivative.
 We stress here that it is not our purpose to give a more general definition of a quadratic variation.
-Instead, we only need a slightly different type of approximation due to the (a priori) lack of regularity of the Wiener functionals.

-\begin{definition} Let $X$ and $Y$ be Wiener functionals with $\mathbb{F}^k$ - projections, $\delta^kX$ and $\delta^kY$, respectively.
-We say that $X$ admits the $\delta$-\textbf{covariation} w.r.t $Y$ if the following limit
+Instead, we only need a slightly different type of approximation due to the (a priori) lack of regularity of the Wiener functionals. \begin{definition} Let $X$ and $Y$ be Wiener functionals with $\mathbb{F}^k$-projections, $\delta^kX$ and $\delta^kY$, respectively.
+We say that $X$ admits the $\delta$-\textit{covariation} w.r.t. $Y$ if the limit